The translation of this document is outdated.

 July 2008]

 Section 58.
-The chairperson of a committee, except the
+The chairperson of a committee, except for

-chairperson of the finance committee, shall be elected from among
+the chairperson of the finance committee, shall be elected from

-the committee members, as well as relieved from the performance
+among the committee members, and also relieved from the

-of duties, by the relevant committee.
-The chairperson of a
+performance of duties, by the relevant committee.
+The chairperson

-committee and his or her vice-chairperson shall not be the head
+of a committee and his or her vice-chairperson shall not be the

-of an institution or capital company of the local government or a
+head of an institution or capital company of the local government

-division thereof the work of which, in accordance with the local
+or a division thereof the work of which, in accordance with the

-government by-laws, is supervised by the relevant committee.
+local government by-laws, is supervised by the relevant

 chair committee meetings and shall ensure that decisions of the

-committee are recorded in the minutes, as well as monitor the
+committee are recorded in the minutes, and also monitor the

 implementation of the decisions of the committee.